 Do you only get a week or two of vacation time per year?
 Want to know what it takes to do a longer trip?
 Need advice on saving money?
 Tips to retouch your photography skills?
 Do you neglect travel out of fear of losing your job or ruining your résumé?
 Want to travel more, but don't know where to begin?

 About Dan Perry

 Dan started this website to document his travels in Latin America.
-He originally intended to travel for a year, but there was so much to see and do, his trip ended up taking two and a half years (Day 0 -- Day 934).
-His time spent between jobs (1053 days if you're keeping track) is the inspiration for this website's name, as well as the title of his book.
+He originally intended to travel for a year, but there was so much to see and do, he ended up spending two and a half years on the road (Day 0 -- Day 934).
+His time spent between jobs (1053 days if you're keeping track) is the inspiration for this website's name, as well as the title of his books.

 Travel is one of Dan's lifelong endeavors.
 He loves learning about new cultures and customs, making new friends, and picking up new skills.
 1000DaysBetween.com is his living memoir, available for anyone to read.
 Besides tracking his own travels, Dan uses 1000DaysBetween.com to help others with their travel, photography, and life skills.

 Have questions or feedback?
 Drop Dan a line.